dfsp-spirit/libfs/README.md

 # libfs
-A header-only, zero-dependency, C++ library for accessing FreeSurfer neuroimaging file formats.
+A header-only, zero-dependency, C++20 library for accessing FreeSurfer neuroimaging file formats.

 ## Running the tests